lloydshark/aws-clojurescript-lambda/README.md

 - Provide a convenience script for uploading the lambda.
 - Maybe use npm directly?
 - Maybe use raw clj cljs tooling instead of lein / lein-cljsbuild?
+- Provide some example tests.
+- Provide some example usage of spec.

 ## Learnings